 18. Hats off to 1980s fashion

-History is meant to be learned from.
-The ’80s didn’t just bring back double-breasted suits from the ’40s.
-It also saw a resurgence in wearing hats.
+History is meant to be learned from and the ’80s didn’t just bring back double-breasted suits from the ’40s, but it also saw a resurgence in wearing hats.
 Hats as part of an outfit disappeared briefly over the decades, but those living in the ’80s made them a part of their wardrobe.

-Style varied but in general this article of clothing.
+Style varied, but in general this article of clothing remained similar.
 Baseball fans and truckers alike donned caps.
 According to Classic80s, both Charlie Chaplin and Boy George popularized the bowler hat.
 The Blues Brothers and Michael Jackson brought back the fedora.
-Women could have tons of fun with berets because of all the pretty, vibrant, wild patterns out there to mix and match with.
-The same could be said with dressy formalwear hats.
+Women could have tons of fun with berets, because of all the pretty, vibrant, wild patterns out there to mix and match with.
+The same could be said of dressy formalwear hats.

 Which iconic bit of ’80s fashion did you wear?
 What would you like to see make a comeback?